Sathvik3819/FDFED/new/README.md

 => A code must verified by security from pre approved visitor => notifications
 => payment remainders and overdues
+=> pop up for details in security dashboards
 => dummy password sent to user when new user created